-Just like the painter paints and the dancer dances, the philosopher creates and experiments with concepts, ideas, logical arguments and giving the things in existence is own unique point of view.
-Because there is no a specific way of painting and dancing, there is no specific way to philosophize regarding the artistic aspect of philosophy, which in return contributes to the studies of philosophy.
+Just like a painter paints and a dancer dances, a philosopher creates and experiments with concepts, ideas, and logical arguments, giving their own unique point of view to the things that exist.
+Just as there is no one specific way to paint or dance, there is no one specific way to philosophize in the artistic aspect of philosophy, which in turn contributes to the study of philosophy.

-Remember that if a philosopher is to be compared to a construction worker, then his logical claims are bricks and the argument is the house which is formed by the said bricks.
-The more convincing and rational a series of claims will be, the stronger the house shall become against possible disasters which is the criticism.
+Remember that if a philosopher is to be compared to a construction worker, then his logical claims are bricks and the argument is the house that is formed by the said bricks.
+The more convincing and rational a series of claims will be, the stronger the house will become against possible disasters, which are criticisms.
 However, as I learned myself in university, not all philosophers can agree to a single claim or argument.
-Thus there is no such thing of a perfect argument, and this is because everything is prone to skepticism and criticism.
+Thus, there is no such thing as a perfect argument, and this is because everything is prone to skepticism and criticism.

-Skepticism: I claim that philosophy is always formed out of a contradiction, i.e from some idea or status-quo which are the opposite to the philosopher's argument.
+I claim that philosophy is always formed out of a contradiction, i.e. from some idea or status quo that is opposite to the philosopher's argument.
 This is because both philosophy and skepticism have one thing in common, and that is to shake an accepted idea or belief by the norms.
 I believe that the role of the philosopher is to go against the common opinion by forming an opposite opinion in which the consciousness's horizons can grow and evolve beyond the limits of the norm.
 This is why skepticism is necessary while philosophizing, even in the things which are the most taken for granted.

 I remember I read this quote somewhere: If you want to change the world, grab a pen and write.
-That is the sacred duty of the philosopher: to make bridges for a better world and consciousness shaped by his intellectual craft.
+That is the sacred duty of the philosopher: to make bridges for a better world and consciousness shaped by their intellectual craft.
 Have a good fortune for your important journey!